-How can one not recall the experience of the USSR, where designers exclusively independently created civilian aircraft and put them on the assembly line in timeframes that are impossible to imagine today, even in the wildest fantasies.
+It is impossible not to recall the experience of the USSR, where designers exclusively independently created civil aircraft and put them on the assembly line in terms that are impossible to imagine today even in the wildest fantasies.

 Promising to Promise